 Encourage families to share their knowledge of how their child learns at home.
 When families share anecdotes or examples you should date and document this so that this evidence can be included in the child's overall assessment.

 Here are some common issues for families.
 Expand the arrow to find out how you can respond and provide support.
-The family:

-has not identified their child as gifted
+Has not identified their child as gifted